 How do you learn to look at a work of art?
-This week on Getty Voices, join a team from the Getty Museum’s Education Department as they plan, film, and edit a video activity about close looking at art for teachers to use in the classroom.
+In this post, join a team from the Getty Museum’s Education Department as they plan, film, and edit a video activity about close looking at art for teachers to use in the classroom.—Ed.

 Did you know that most museum visitors look at a work of art for less than 30 seconds?
 That’s not very long.
 Taking the time to look—really look—at a single artwork for an extended period can be both enjoyable and rewarding, yielding insights and building looking skills that are useful in every area of our lives.

 Images are all around us, especially online, but analyzing and interpreting those images isn’t an innate skill.
 It’s learned, and it takes practice and guidance.
 If you’ve never really looked at a painting before, it can be hard to know where to start!

 Giving visitors of all ages strategies to look at art is one of the goals of the Getty Museum’s Education Department.
 We serve many different groups, including families, college students, teachers, and adult visitors interested in experiencing art, but one of the biggest is K–12 students.
 School field trips make up almost 10% of our yearly on-site attendance—that’s a lot of kids!
 When teachers sign up to bring their class to the Getty Center or the Getty Villa, we share many tools to help them prepare their students.
 For many kids, their visit to the Getty is the first museum visit of their lives.
 That’s why we offer pre-visit activities to help them practice key looking skills such as observing details, learning from what they see, and talking about art with their friends and family.
 Not to mention museum manners like why we don’t touch art work!